 Thomas was the only son of my dad’s friend, and this question came so soon in our introduction that he fell just short of working it into his greeting.
 He said the word tennis shoes with such disdain that I felt like a second-class citizen in them, before I knew what a second-class citizen was.
 He framed this question in a manner that suggested he had known me for years, but this was the first time we met.
-His question also laid a depth charge that would detonate throughout the course of this evening in the form of a theme: I had missed out on something that defines the pre-teen years, and the preparation for the life beyond.
+His question also laid a depth charge that would detonate throughout the course of this evening in the form of a theme: I missed something fundamental that every other pre-teen knows, and that something I missed defines the pre-teen years and the preparation that should have occurred to me in my preparation for the life beyond.

 This kid’s confidence was difficult to mirror, and I didn’t.
-I did not prepare for this onslaught.
+This onslaught caught me off guard.
 Had I prepared better for his assessments, I would’ve mentioned the fact that I had no say in the matter.
-I didn’t pick shoes out, and I didn’t pay much attention to any other preferences.
+I didn’t pick shoes out, and I didn’t pay much attention to style.

 “My parents purchase my tennis shoes, I just wear them,” was something another kid said to me, later in life.
 After hearing that, I wished I had said the same to Thomas.
 Thomas’ assessment caught me off guard though.

 I could’ve also said something along the lines of ‘I don’t pay attention to what other kids wear, and I don’t think anyone else our age does either.’
 That would’ve been wrong, of course, for there was always a “cool factor” to the shoes one wore.
 The idea that tennis shoes could be deemed so uncool as to now be considered a tired element of the kid ensemble, however, had never occurred to me, or anyone else I knew for that matter.